Birmingham: Public services

-In Birmingham libraries, leisure centres, parks, play areas, transport, street cleaning and waste collection face cuts among other services.
-Albert Bore, leader of Birmingham City Council called on the government to change radically how local services are funded and provided.
-It is claimed government cuts to local authorities have hit Birmingham disproportionately.
-Child protection services within Birmingham were rated "inadequate" by OFSTED for four years running between 2009 and 2013, with 20 child deaths since 2007 being investigated.
-In March 2014 the government announced that independent commissioner would be appointed to oversee improvements to children's services within the city.

 Library services

 The former Birmingham Central Library, opened in 1972, was considered to be the largest municipal library in Europe.
 Six of its collections were designated by the Arts Council England as being "pre-eminent collections of national and international importance", out of only eight collections to be so recognised in local authority libraries nationwide.

 A new Library of Birmingham in Centenary Square, replacing Central Library, was opened on 3 September 2013.
 It was designed by the Dutch architects Mecanoo and has been described as "a kind of public forum ... a memorial, a shrine, to the book and to literature".
-This library faces cuts, due to reduced funding from Central government.
+The library is viewed by the Birmingham City Council as a flagship project for the city's redevelopment.
+It has been described as the largest public library in the United Kingdom, the largest public cultural space in Europe, and the largest regional library in Europe.
+2,414,860 visitors came to the library in 2014 making it the 10th most popular visitor attraction in the UK.

 There are 41 local libraries in Birmingham, plus a regular mobile library service.
 The library service has 4 million visitors annually.
-Due to budget cuts, four of the branch libraries risk closure whilst services may be reduced elsewhere.